WorKey-FinalProject/WorKey-Code/README.md

 **Tomer hazan**

-# App description: incomplete
+# App description:

 The application is built for two Sides:

 Company side - the App helps the company to manage their employees with features such as:

-* Employees payroll management - incomplete.
+* Employees payroll management.

-* Employees shift management - incomplete.
+* Employees shift management.

 * Show general messages to all employees ("feeds").

 * Division the employees into work groups.

-* Send/get messages in mail box with employees - incomplete.
+* Send/get messages in mail box with employees.

-* Weekly shifts schedule for the employees for any work group - incomplete.
+* Weekly shifts schedule for the employees for any work group.

-* Set work group location as a condition for the employee to enter the shift - incomplete.
+* Set work group location as a condition for the employee to enter the shift.

 * Link to the group in WhatsApp.

-* Set Tasks/notes to employees - incomplete.
+* Set Tasks/notes to employees.

 employee side - The app helps the employee to manage himself in working with features such as:

-* Get wage details at work - incomplete.
+* Get wage details at work.

 * Get shifts details at work.

-* Entry the shift using the app - incomplete.
+* Entry the shift using the app.

 * Get messages from employer ("feeds").

-* Get Weekly shifts schedule from employer - incomplete.
+* Get Weekly shifts schedule from employer.

-* Send/get messages in mail box with employer - incomplete.
+* Send/get messages in mail box with employer.

-* Get self location - incomplete
+* Get self location.

-* Get tasks/notes to employees - incomplete.
+* Get tasks/notes to employees.

 * Link to the group in WhatsApp.